SilentVelcro/BudgetReact/notes.md

 --- User Interaction & State - Section 45 ---
 -- Section 46 - Listening to Events & Working with Event Handlers ----

-EVENT LISTENER -- all these event handler props, want a function as a value, a function passed as a value for **onClick** (ExpensesItem.js <button>) and all these other on props which then is executed when that event occurs.
+EVENT LISTENER --(HTML ELEMENT that is an EVENT) all these event handler props, want a function as a value, a function passed as a value for **onClick** (ExpensesItem.js <button>) and all these other on props which then is executed when that event occurs.

 -- Section 47 - How Component Functions Are Executed -----
+fuctions should always be preformed before **Return**

+-- Section 48 - Working with "State" -----